PINCH EDITORIAL / JUNE 2026

 There is one more dimension that doesn't appear in Ms Weckert's speech, perhaps for obvious reasons.

-From 1 July 2026 (seven weeks from today) the Supermarkets Excessive Pricing Prohibition comes into force.
+From 1 July 2026 the Supermarkets Excessive Pricing Prohibition comes into force.
 It targets retailers with annual revenue exceeding $30 billion from Australian supermarket operations.

 Exactly two companies clear that threshold: Coles and Woolworths.